proteomicsunitcrg/ribomsqc/README.md

 ## Introduction

-**nf-core/ribomsqc** is a bioinformatics pipeline that processes RAW files from mass spectrometry instruments, converts them to mzML format, extracts XICs for selected analytes, generates plots, and summarizes outputs via MultiQC.
+**nf-core/ribomsqc** is a bioinformatics pipeline that processes `RAW` files from mass spectrometry instruments, converts them to `mzML` format, extracts `XIC`s for selected analytes, generates plots, and summarizes outputs via MultiQC.
 It is tailored for quality control of ribonucleoside analysis.

 ## Usage